πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Is delta 8 THC legal in California?

-Delta 8 THC, as well as delta 9 THC, is completely legal in California for both medical and recreational purposes.
+While delta 9 THC is fully legal in California for both medical and recreational purposes, delta 8 was banned by the state.

 Colorado